Blue Waters Hotel: Location

 St Johns and approximately 12 km from V. C. Bird International Airport.

 Features

 The resort features 3 restaurants, serving a mix of local and international cuisine.
 The property also holds a wedding licence, allowing ceremonies to take place within the grounds.

 Hurricane Luis

 In 1995 the hotel was severely damaged by Hurricane Luis and was closed to undergo extensive refurbishment costing $9 million.
 The hotel re-opened in November 1998.

-50th Anniversary

-2012 marks Blue Waters 50th year of operation, thereby making it one of the longest established hotels on the island of Antigua.

 Awards

 Blue Waters has received the following awards: